lisa-tong/Data_Engineering_Project_1/README.md

 `docker run -it --rm -p 8080:8080 bigtruedata/sbt bash` then `sbt clean assembly` to create a jar file.

+The jar file and source files (csv) can be uploaded in S3 buckets on AWS.
+A destination folder for the output can also be placed as well.

+Start up EC2, and EMR cluster to run the jar file using the `spark-submit` command.

+The resulting parquet file will be housed in the destination folder.

 To be continued as I work on this project :)